danchoi/soywiki/README.markdown

 Test your installation by typing `soywiki -h`.
 You should see SoyWiki's help.

+If you run into any PATH errors, try installing the RVM Version Manager, then install Ruby 1.9.2 through RVM, then run `gem install soywiki`.
+This should solve any installation issues.

 On some systems you may run into a PATH issue, where the system can't find the `soywiki` command after installation.
-Please report this if you encounter this problem, and mention what system you're using.
-You might want to try

-    sudo gem install soywiki

 If you ever want to uninstall SoyWiki from your system, execute this command: